Oakapple/Get-clean-data/README.md

 > 1. Creates a second, independent tidy data set with the average of each
 >    variable for each activity and each subject.

-These steps are also noted in the comments in the script.
+These steps are also noted in the comments in the script along with fuller information on each step.

 ## Tidy data set